hansel7121/Trading-Commodities-Using-Extreme-Weather-Events/README.md

 # Usage

 cropname_data.py is how we scraped data from NASA's API. cropname.py is how each crop performs using our method.
+This is applicable for all crops that are sensitive to changes in temperature.
+Winter Wheat, for example, does not work in this model as it is considered a "zombie corpse" and doesn't die easily.